 Recently Implemented Projects

 “Promoting lung cancer screening of high-risk patients by primary care providers.”
 Cancer.
 2023 Jul 14. doi: 10.1002/cncr.34955 PMID: 37449669

 “Improving Sodium-Glucose Cotransport-2 Inhibitor Utilization for Veterans Admitted with Acute Decompensated Heart Failure with Preserved Ejection Fraction: A Single-Center Experience” which was a projected presented at the 2023 American College of Cardiology Cardiovascular Summit in Washington D.C and was awarded first place.

 Protected Research Time

 Residents receive protected research time during their PGY-2 and PGY-3 years.
 Resident research is driven entirely by personal interest.
 The Associate Program Director of Clinical Research and Mentorship and the Chief Resident of Research and Education can link residents to potential research mentors based on their subspecialty interest.

-Residents receive protected research time during either their PGY-2 or PGY-3.
-Resident research is driven entirely by personal interest.
-Examples of projects include: creation of a new order set in our EMR to ensure appropriate lung cancer screening is performed in clinic; investigating patient outcomes associated with long pauses during CPR; and a patient-centered needs assessment in the GI lab to determine how to facilitate colonoscopies.
+We encourage residents to access the Project And Investigative Research (PAIR) database of current research projects from each DOM division.
+Examples of projects include: the creation of a new order set in our EMR to ensure appropriate lung cancer screening is performed in clinics; investigating patient outcomes associated with long pauses during CPR, and a patient-centered needs assessment in the GI lab to determine how to facilitate colonoscopies.
 Basic science projects are also readily available in our extensive College of Medicine Research Building.